ZenyaIse/Cities-Skyline-Enhanced-Disasters-Mod/README.md

 * The longer and heavier the rainfall, the higher the probability.
 Imagine an underground reservour which is filling up during rain and emptying after rain stops.

 Unlocks
-* From Milestone 4: Tiny Town (can occur only inside your unlocked areas)
+* From Milestone 4: Tiny Town (can occur only inside of your unlocked areas)

 Default settings
 * Maximum probability after a long heavy rainfall: 1.5 times/year